A note about COVID-19

-In 2018, nearly 1,000 volunteers contributed over 6,000 hours and helped with more than 100 projects, including preserve trail monitoring, oyster and seagrass restoration, avian monitoring, invasive species control, watershed clean-up, data entry and more!
+In 2019, more than 1,500 volunteers contributed 8,695 hours and helped with more than 100 projects, including preserve trail monitoring, oyster and seagrass restoration, avian monitoring, invasive species control, watershed clean-up, data entry and more!

 In addition to participating in work days, trail maintenance and cleanups, our volunteers perform internet research, help at events and complete administrative tasks in the office.
 Some needs we regularly seek to fill include: